Monkee-Boy/vagrant/readme.md

 * Edit your hosts file with `192.168.22.10 client-domain.dev`.
 * http://client-domain.dev should now work.

+#### Quick Add

+* Edit `./vagrantvhost.sh` with your vagrant id.
+Get this by running `vagrant global-status`.
+* Setup `alias vagrantvhost="sh ~/Sites/mBoy/mboy-vagrant/vagrantvhost.sh"` as an alias.
+Modify the path to this repo.
+* Add new domain with `vagrantvhost client-domain.dev /vagrant/clientname/site`.

 ### MySQL Connection

 We recommend using [SequelPro](http://www.sequelpro.com/) for easy database management.